AntidoteDB/calender-app/README.md

 Hints: The synchronization of the single data centers can last some seconds, so do not wonder if the updates from DC1 do not occurre in DC2 immediately.
 The same is valid for conflicts as well.

 To install necessary node.js packages, run
     npm install

+In case of the error happening during the execution of "link.sh", change line break types from "Windows" to "Unix" (It is convenient to do that in Notepad++)